SF-24/MineshaftAPI/README.md

 # Documentation
 Currently, the only functionality of this plugin are custom item creation, event creation and **Vault** server economy.

+This plugin contains many other API features used in other plugins, including loading and saving player data under multiple profiles, mathematical calculations and more.

 Events can be triggered as **MythicMobs** mechanics via the integration.

-A work in progress sidebar (disabled by default) is displayed to all players on the server.
-Customisation is not yet available.
+~~A work in progress sidebar (disabled by default) is displayed to all players on the server.
+Customisation is not yet available.~~ (Shelved idea)

 Images representing examples of content included in the plugin may not be entirely accurate, as these were taken by a user with client mods and a resource pack altering the look of the game.